 Reasons for popularity

 There is a reason–actually several—why the Zero Depreciation is the largest selling add-on private motor insurance plan.
 First-time car buyers are an easily scared lot.
-The fact that this additional policy covers the depreciation amount of the claim, offers them assurance in a way that the standard motor policy does not.
+The fact that this additional policy covers the depreciation amount of the claim, offers them assurance in a way that the standard motor insurance policy does not.
 So this policy is a very attractive proposition for them.
 Even car owners who employ drivers and/ use their vehicles very regularly have been found to be in favour of this additional auto cover.

 Another dedicated fan base for Bumper to Bumper plans is those car buyers who favour high-end and very expensive cars.
 The furnishings, needless to say, and components of these cars are also very costly.
 So when the owners are advised to pay an extra premium to cover all of these features adequately, they find it a small price to pay for their peace of mind.